Mother Killed, Toddler Injured In 5-Car Collision In Middle River

 The Honda struck two other vehicles before stopping, causing minor injuries to those occupants, police said.

-Alexis Lashey Steele, 23, of Middle River, was taken to R. Adams Cowley Shock Trauma Center where she later died.
+Alexis Lashey Steele, 23, of Middle River, was taken to Shock Trauma where she later died.

 Her three-year-old son, who was in the vehicle with her, was also taken to an area hospital with non-life threatening injuries.